Dr. Rebecca Hardie

 Managing Editor, Living Handbook of Temporal Communities (LHTC)

 Æthelflæd Lady of the Mercians and Women in the Tenth Century.
+Edited by Rebecca Hardie.
 Michigan: Michigan Institute Press with De Gruyter, 2021.
-Edited Collection.
+Edited collection.

-“Introduction.”
-In: Æthelflæd Lady of the Mercians and Women in the Tenth Century, edited by Rebecca Hardie.
-Michigan: Michigan Institute Press with De Gruyter.
+“Æthelflæd: Context and Conversations.”
+In: Æthelflæd Lady of the Mercians and Women in the Tenth Century, Michigan: Michigan Institute Press with De Gruyter.
 Under contract.
-Essay in Edited Collection.
+Essay in edited collection.

 With Emma O’Loughlin Bérat.
 “Introduction.”
-In: Relations of Power: Women’s Networks in the Middle Ages.
+In: Relations of Power: Women’s Networks in the Middle Ages, 9–18.
 Göttingen: Vandenhoeck and Ruprecht/Bonn University Press, 2021.
-Essay in edited Collection.
+Essay in edited collection.

 “Words, Wealth and Women in Two Anonymous Old English Homilies.”
 In: Textualität von Macht und Herrschaft: Literarische Verfahren im Horizont transkultureller Forschungen, edited by Mechthild Albert, Ulrike Becker, Elke Brüggen and Katharina Kellermann, 175–200.
 Göttingen: Vandenhoeck and Ruprecht/Bonn University Press, 2020.
 Essay in edited collection.